Too Much, Too Little, Too Hard to Understand?

 This website aims to provide information about, and to analyse, these issues.
 It focuses on regulation in the UK and is written for the general public, journalists, civil servants, students and other non-experts.
 It therefore seeks to avoid technicality, whilst offering broadly accurate information and a balanced range of views.

-You might next like to read this introduction to all the various forms of regulation and regulator.
+You might like to begin by reading this introduction to all the various forms of regulation and regulator.

 This section looks at the key issues that might be considered during regulators' Effectiveness Reviews, including regulators' accountability and independence, the regulation of large organisations, recent failures of regulation and what might be done to make sure they don't happen again.